solresol/python-programming-101-cwe-materials/curriculum/02-materials/lesson.md

 ## Introduction: Python Programming Fundamentals (15 mins)

 > Instructor Note: Remind the students about the concepts learnt in the first part of the workshop.
 Review the first Python code introduced and the types you have covered.
+>
+> # DISCUSSION
+>
+> 1. Start by surveying what students already know or don't know
+>
+> 2. Then state which fundamentals you are going to cover
+>
+> 3. Give a high level overview of what these fundamentals do (e.g. allow programs to store and remember information, etc)

 > Instructor Note: Start a Jupyter notebook and remind the students how to use it.